 And I'm Melissa Block.

-After the dead bodies, we went to a show were two burlesque dancers offered their live bodies to be written on by the audience.
-The dancers were warm and worthy and they gave off heat.
-Definitely, interactive, much better deal.
+SIEGEL: After the dead bodies, we went to a show where two burlesque dancers offered their live bodies to be written on by the audience.
+The dancers were warm and wordy and they gave off heat.
+Definitely interactive, much better deal.

-BLOCK: Andrei Codrescu, he edits a journal who's name is - I'm not kidding - The Exquisite Corpse.
+BLOCK: Andrei Codrescu, he edits a journal whose name is - I'm not kidding - The Exquisite Corpse.